minvws/nl-ggd-patientid-auth-provider/README.md

 Use `scripts/generate-certs.sh` and `scripts/generate-jwt-key.sh` to generate the localdev ssl cert and the JWT key, respectively.

+### JWT key + certificate for production environment

+`openssl req -x509 -nodes -newkey rsa:4096 -keyout jwt.key -out cert.pem -sha256 -days 365 -subj '/CN=full.sub.domain.tld'`

+Where `full.sub.domain.tld` is the desired authentication app FQDN.

+This generates a `jwt.key` and a `cert.pem` file, note these have a 1 year validity.

 ## Installation production / acceptance

 Environment variables via webserver or `.env` file.